Effective January 1, 2009

 - When enduring materials are considered for renewal, their need for additional peer review is based on the nature of the changes required.
 As well, staff monitor participant comments about bias in the activity evaluations.
 If bias is noted in participant evaluations, IAS–USA staff follow-up with the peer review prior to the activity renewal.

 - IAS–USA does not invite or accept any advertising revenue (eg, in any venue, including the journal and the website) or commercial exhibit revenue (eg, at CME courses or Conference on Retroviruses and Opportunistic Infections) nor participate in any product or company promotion.

-Through its policies, the IAS–USA reinforces its commitment to standards that meet or exceed those set by others in the field, including the American Medical Association and the Accreditation Council for Continuing Medical Education.
+Through its policies, the IAS–USA reinforces its commitment to standards that meet or exceed those set by others in the field, including the American Medical Association and the ACCME.
 The IAS–USA will continue to reevaluate its policies and programs to ensure that they uphold the organization’s mission.